 This area has no end of options for walking and cycling.
 Try the woodland trails at Adscombe, where you can stop off at the Foxy Bean Cafe - a great 'pit stop' for cyclists.

-Set out on a walk to the highest point of the Quantocks, Will's Neck, from just outside West Bagborough or from the National Trust carpark at West Quantoxhead.
+Set out on a walk to the highest point of the Quantocks, Will's Neck, from just outside West Bagborough or from the National Trust car park at West Quantoxhead.
 Explore the incredible 'Jurassic' beach at Kilve.
-Then for a treat, book a meal at The Hood Arms in Kilve - one of the most popular village pubs nearby.

-You will find plenty of local information and ideas for outings and places to visit in the cottage.
+You will find plenty of local information and ideas in the cottage, for outings and places to visit.

 Open plan living-room with kitchen and dining areas.
 Smart TV and wood-burner.
 Electric hob, electric oven, microwave, fridge, freezer, washing machine and dishwasher

 Shower-room with shower, WC and wash-basin